11 Best Stops on a road trip from Anchorage to Fairbanks Alaska

 Driving from Anchorage to Fairbanks will give you a feel for Alaska’s vast landscapes and at stops along the way you can enjoy hikes, views, picnics and get to know what Alaska is like!
-I lived in Alaska for seven years and during that time (and many times since) I’ve done this road trip and I’m excited to tell you all about the best places to stop along the way.
+I lived in Alaska for seven years and during that time (and many times a year since as a tour guide) I’ve done this road trip and I’m excited to tell you all about the best places to stop along the way.

 This article is organized by stops starting in Anchorage and going north to Fairbanks.
 If you’re doing a round trip drive (which is likely because one way car rental in Alaska is extremely expensive), consider mixing it up with different stops going north and south so you’re finding something new to explore on both ends of your road trip.

 You are very likely to see wildlife, especially moose, along the highway.
 Make sure to watch your speed and keep your eyes on the sides of the road in addition to what’s right in front of you so you don’t miss any wildlife sightings and also so you don’t get into a collision with a moose or other animal.

 The road trip from Anchorage to Fairbanks on the Parks Highway travels the homeland of many indigenous people, including the Dene Nation, Dena’ina Ełnena, Ahtna and Tanana People.